Achieving digital transformation in retail through the adoption of PLM tools

-The digital transformation of retail depends on users effectively adopting new tools.
-In this webinar, Stéphane Gaillard (Cristal Optimisation) explains how PLM solutions, combined with a change management strategy and digital adoption platforms, can help ensure the success of these projects.
+Retail's digital transformation relies on the effective adoption of new tools by users.
+In this webinar, Stéphane Gaillard (Cristal Optimisation) explains how PLM solutions, combined with a change management strategy and digital adoption platforms, enable these projects to succeed.

 The Challenges of Digital Transformation in Retail

-The retail sector has been undergoing major changes for several years.
+The retail sector has been facing major transformations for several years.

 - improve collaboration throughout the value chain

-- meet growing demands for sustainability and environmental compliance
+- meet increasing demands for sustainability and environmental compliance

-- reduce risks associated with global supply chains
+- reduce risks related to global supply chains

-The COVID-19 crisis has significantly accelerated these changes, forcing companies to quickly roll out new digital solutions.
+The COVID-19 crisis has greatly accelerated these transformations, forcing companies to rapidly deploy new digital solutions.

-In this context, digital transformation has become essential to remaining competitive.
+In this context, digital transformation has become essential to stay competitive.

 Why PLM solutions have become essential in retail

-PLM (Product Lifecycle Management) systems enable the centralization and structuring of a product’s entire lifecycle.
+PLM systems PLM (Product Lifecycle Management) enable the centralization and structuring of the entire product lifecycle.

 They play a key role in:

-In the retail sector, PLM solutions enable the coordination of the entire product lifecycle:
+In retail, PLM solutions enable the orchestration of the entire product process:

 - design